JONSASSE/432-2018/assignments/hw6/README.md

 # Question 4 (20 points)

 Divide the 86 counties in your development sample into three groups (low, middle and high) in a rational way in terms of the `years_lost_rate` outcome.
 Make that new grouping your outcome for an ordinal logistic regression model.
 Fit a model (using a carefully selected group of no more than 5 predictor variables) and assess its performance carefully.
 Do not include the `age65plus` variable as a predictor, as the `years_lost_rate` data are age-adjusted already.
 Demonstrate how well the model fits as well as the conclusions you draw from the model carefully.
-Be sure to discuss model assumptions.
 Then use the model to predict Cuyahoga County and Monroe County results, and assess the quality of those predictions.

 # Question 5 (20 points)